Kristina01111000/WordPressTheme/README.md

 		- explains how to do it, need to figure out the default images we want
 	- test email plugin -> set it to go out @ 4 today,
 		- did not go out, need to check whats up
-	- check on the peepso plugin video malware scan problem
-		- so far i deleted the plugin
-		- see if he wants users to be able to upload videos
-		- try reuploading it
 	- figure out where in peepso the button to stop non members from viewing the website is

 Need from Dr. W: